milodky/canvas/README.md

  => "john"

 ````
-You can also extend Canvas into one of our module let's say DataEngine:
+You can also extend Canvas into one of your modules let's say DataEngine:

 ````
 module DataEngine